-Royal Caribbean International - Final Grade: "D"
+Royal Caribbean Int'l - Final Grade: "D"

-Royal Caribbean International - Cruise Ship Fleet
+Royal Caribbean Int'l - Cruise Ship Fleet

 |Ship Name||Total Persons on Board||Destinations||Sewage Treatment||Air Pollution Reduction||Water Quality Compliance||Final Ship Grade|

 |Serenade of the Seas||3360||Caribbean, Europe, Mexico, Arctic, Canada, Central America, U.S. East Coast||A||A||N/A||A|

 |Allure of the Seas||8794||Caribbean, Mexico, U.S. East Coast||A||C||N/A||B+|

 |Brilliance of the Seas||3391||Canada, Caribbean, U.S. East Coast, Mexico, Mediterranean||A||A||N/A||A|

 |Enchantment of the Seas||3582||Caribbean, U.S. East Coast||A||F||N/A||C-|

 |Freedom of the Seas||5875||Caribbean, Mexico, U.S. East Coast, Africa, Europe, Mediterranean||A||C||N/A||B+|

 |Independence of the Seas||5735||Caribbean, Europe, U.S. East Coast||A||C||N/A||B+|